 - Belongings can’t be sold off to make up for overdues unless a court order is issued.

-- Active duty military members also benefit from a reduced 6% interest rate from debts such as credit card payables, car loans, student loans, business loans and mortgage loans.
+- Active duty service members also benefit from a reduced 6% interest rate from debts such as credit card payables, car loans, student loans, professional loans and mortgage loans.
 Note that the latter has set conditions.

 - Military members can also take advantage of deferred taxes eliminating penalties.

 - Eviction is also delayed for active military status.
-Military renters are given 90 days to settle their rent when they apply at the court.
+Military tenants are given 90 days to pay their rent and settle their security deposit when they apply at the court.

 - Prevents eviction if your rent is less that $4, 089.26 per month for the year of 2021.
 This number is subject to change every year.